ajcohn716/spotDL/README.md

 yt-dlp
 # KNOWN ISSUES
 I'm pretty sure it doesn't work on Windows.
 I haven't tested it.
-It uses rm.
+It uses rm and clear.
 I don't think that works on windows.
+The playlist needs to be public or the program crashes.
+Yes I could easily code an error message.
+No I will not.
+RTFM
 # USAGE
 Edit spotCSV.py to include the ID and secret for the development account.
 It is the lines right after the module imports.